ChristineTChen/katacoda-scenarios/integrations-advanced/steps/step6.md

-(You can find our completed solution in the `/workspace/solution` folder, as generated from the steps outlined below.)
+(You can find our completed solution in the `integrations-extras` repo)

 # Edit the configuration file